vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/Notes.md

     Śrīpūrva is another name for the Mālinivijayottara Tantra.

 ## 06
-[^78]:

-    In the movement of the breath from the heart up to the 'end of

-twelve' (dvādaśānta), the vital air occupies the space of thirty-six digits in length.
-If the four quarters of the day are supposed to exist

-NOTES 233

-J

-.
-O

-mni

-there, then nine digits is the length of one quarter.
-One half of a tuṭi

-is the time of the junction (sandhi).

 [^79]:

     The day is the period when the sun shines and the moon, in the form